Thank you for reading our post, please rate this article at the end.

 This isn’t everything that you may need, though.
 If you want to run multiple appliances simultaneously, 1,600 watts might not be enough.

-Suppose you want to use your microwave oven and AC continuously without ever turning them off.
+Suppose you want to continuously use your microwave oven and AC without turning them off.
 When running simultaneously, they would consume 2,010 watts (1,000 + 1,010), more than our 1,600W generator can deliver.
 While you can start the microwave and oven separately, you won’t be able to use them together.

 Of course, you would need to calculate the numbers while considering your needs, in what sequence you will be turning your devices on, and how many of them you need to run together.